Create a doll-sized teepee for hours of imaginative play, inside or out. Makes a great hideaway or alternative to a more traditional tent.

 Options for the teepee's exterior include the two-toned cover shown on the front page or a solid panel version made from a single fabric.
 Features include flaps covering the rounded door, with elastic bands and buttons used as tie-backs.

 Need help finding PVC project supplies?
-Check out our PVC Parts & Supplies page for links to our favorite sources!
+Check out our Recommended PVC & CPVC Suppliers list for links to our favorite sources!

-Get inspired by these samples made by Team Tillie!
+Get inspired by these samples made by our Team Tillie Testers!

 – Two 10-foot almond color CPVC CTS pipes – 1/2 inch (cut pieces total approximately 16 feet, not accounting for waste)